 Both E3 and not-E3 are approaching fast, and while it’s not quite as big of a mess as it was last year, there’s still a heck of a lot of individual events to keep track of.
-Not everything has a specific date just yet, but enough events have been announced that we can start to get a picture of what to expect from this summer’s lineup of game announcements.
+Now that specific dates are starting to be locked in, we’re getting a better picture of what to expect from this summer’s lineup of game announcements.

 Don’t expect 2021 to quite return us to the single-week E3 of old, but there’s been a concentrated effort among the folks hosting this year’s summer game announcements to condense things into a tighter – and hopefully more exciting – block of events, mostly happening in June.
 But there are some other notable happenings in the months before and after.

-Here’s the full list of events announced so far:
+Here’s the full list of events we know about so far:

 June 12 through 15 – E3 2021

 E3 is a digital event running from Saturday, June 12 through Tuesday, June 15.
 It will feature both press conferences and a video stream running through all four days of the event.

 The show’s digital experience, which will exist in both app and “online portal” form alongside all the more traditional daily streams, will let you explore a number of virtual exhibitor booths for events, video content, and articles from each publisher.